 The diagram above shows the construction of the SRN-58 antenna.

-The plexiglass cylinder was probably pre-ordered, after which a 6 mm hole
+The plexiglass stick was probably pre-ordered, after which a 6 mm hole

 was drilled through the centre.
 The actual brass antenna was then inserted

 into the 6 mm hole after which the opening at the bottom was closed with a

 2-component adhesive or epoxy.
 The intention was to create an air-tight

 The exact dimensions of the two brass elements are difficult to predict.

 They are subject to the wavelength, their diameter, the diameter of the coaxial

 feed, the required impedance, the velocity factor of the coax

 and the dielectric effects (εr)